Welcome to the studio.

 The Diderot pages will help you with the equipment necessary for the trade, specially if you wish to build your own presses, sewing frames, cutting plows etc.

-I sincerely hope that you will find this web site useful for the links leading to the many facets of the trade.
+I sincerely hope that you will find this web site useful for the links leading to the many facets of the trade of bookbinding.
 Oh, yes, I forgot, people love to pin us on Pinterest as you can see here

 Some exerpt from the works published on the Bookbinding Studio site:

 ‘’BOOKBINDING in early times was carried on, the most part (as were so many for other useful industries), in connection with the religious orders.
 The monasteries were the chief centers for fine work in the way of illumination, hand-printed books and bindings of various kinds.
 The first good bindings of which I can find record came…..’’

 ‘’BOOKBINDING is the fastening together of written or printed leaves in protecting covers.
 The Babylonians enclosed their clay tablets with an outer coating of clay containing a duplicate impression of the characters of the original tablet…..’’